yforster/cs420-library/README.md

 # Coverage

-In this project, we are formalizing some content of the book Introduction to the textbook Theory of Computation, by Michael Sipser, 3<sup>rd</sup> edition.
+In this project, we are formalizing some content of the textbook Introduction to the Theory of Computation, by Michael Sipser, 3<sup>rd</sup> edition.

 ## Chapter 1: `Regular.v`
 * [x] Theorem 1.70: Pumping lemma for regular languages